ChristopherEbukaOjukwu/genetic_architecture/docs/scope.md

 For the primary gene-property regression analysis, RWR scores will be rank-based inverse-normal transformed (rank-INT) across the non-seed genes in the trait- and network-specific analysis universe.
 Higher transformed values will continue to represent greater seed proximity.

-The rank-based inverse-normal transformation is prespecified to reduce the influence of the highly concentrated upper tail of the RWR score distribution and to avoid interpreting absolute differences in raw RWR probability as linearly equivalent biological differences in proximity.
+The rank-based inverse-normal transformation is prespecified to reduce the influence of a small number of very high RWR scores and to avoid assuming that equal differences in raw RWR scores represent equal biological differences in network proximity.

 The same transformation procedure will be applied to RWR scores generated from the observed seed set and from each matched random seed set before regression analysis.